Siddhant77/ClosetGPT/Readme.md

 ```
 ## Demo

-Download the compatibility model, the complementry model and the precomputed embeddings from the shared google drive [link] (https://drive.google.com/drive/folders/19xzBp3dP33lMWMaNYkKFgpePmPBjb6jm?usp=share_link).
+Download the compatibility model, the complementry model and the precomputed embeddings from the shared google drive [link](https://drive.google.com/drive/folders/19xzBp3dP33lMWMaNYkKFgpePmPBjb6jm?usp=share_link).
 Download the folders to ./closetGPT

 Follow the steps below to run the demo: